-In May 2018, we acquired our subsidiary Auxly Charlottetown, and its purpose-built, GMPcompliant cannabis processing facility located in Charlottetown, Prince Edward Island.
+In May 2018, we acquired our subsidiary Auxly Charlottetown, and its purpose-built, GMP-compliant cannabis processing facility located in Charlottetown, Prince Edward Island.
 The Company conducts its primary extraction, product development, manufacturing and R&D activities for its Cannabis Products in-house at the Auxly Charlottetown facility.
 Auxly Charlottetown holds licences for processing, analytical testing and research under the Cannabis Act.
 The full perimeter of the 52,000 square foot facility is currently licensed under the Cannabis Regulations for the production, storage and sale of Cannabis Products.

 Product development is led by Auxly Charlottetown's team, who have experience in the pharmaceutical, food, scientific research and product development fields.
 As the Company's manufacturing hub, this facility provides the Company with the ability to be responsive to changing industry regulation and evolving consumer preferences.
 Auxly Charlottetown is authorized to conduct broad in-house analytical and sensory testing, incorporating consumer input and feedback on attributes such as flavour, aroma, texture or mouthfeel, to better evaluate later-stage product formulations.

-The Company anticipates that expenditures of approximately \$2.5-4.0 million will be made towards the purchase of automation equipment, the expansion of extraction and throughput capabilities and security enhancements at the Auxly Charlottetown facility in 2022.
-As at March 31, 2022, no expenditures were made towards these initiatives.
+The Company anticipates that expenditures of approximately \$1.0-1.5 million will be made towards the purchase of automation equipment, the expansion of extraction and throughput capabilities and security enhancements at the Auxly Charlottetown facility in 2022.
+As at June 30, 2022, expenditures of approximately \$0.6 million have been made towards these initiatives.